Fred C. Hofer - Chief of Police

 Sign up for Coconut Creek Vacation Watch Vacation Watch Form on line or contact the Telecommunications Unit at 954-973-6785.

 Everyone appreciates being thanked for a job well done.
-If you would like to thank an employee of the Police Department, emails and letters are welcomed and will become a part of the employees personnel file.
-Send to the Chief of Police, Coconut Creek Police Department, 4800 West Copans Road, Coconut Creek, FL 33063 or email the Chief of Police, Albert A. Arenal.
+If you would like to thank an employee of the Police Department, emails and letters are welcomed and will become a part of the employee's personnel file.
+Send to the Chief of Police, Coconut Creek Police Department, 4800 West Copans Road, Coconut Creek, FL 33063 or email the Interim Chief, Fred Hofer.

-Questions can be directed to our department’s Public Information Officer, Scotty Leamon, via email at SLeamon@coconutcreek.net.Thank you for your cooperation and understanding as we continue to prevent the spread of COVID-19.
+Questions can be directed to our department’s Public Information Officer, Scotty Leamon, via email at SLeamon@coconutcreek.net.
+He can also be reached via phone at 954-480-7196.

 Butterfly Capital of the World